sb-ai-lab/Stalactite/docs/quickstart.rst

 Logistic regression on SBOL and SMM (MH)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For each host the separate configuration file is required (due to possible differences in the host paths).
-As the experiment example in launched across three virtual machines three postfixes identify which machine is used:
-``yc`` for the YandexCloud, ``sber`` for the SberCloud, ``vk`` for the VK CLoud.
-Configuration files for the MH experiment can be found at ``examples/configs/logreg-sbol-smm-vm-<postfix>.yml``.
+For each host e use the same configuration file (in your experiment you might want to get different configs for hosts to customize paths).
+As the experiment example in launched across three virtual machines with the master running on the Yandex Cloud (``yc``), the configuration file for the MH experiment can be found at ``examples/configs/logreg-sbol-smm-vm-yc.yml``.

-Due to the master and prerequisites (if started) are launched on the same host, all the configs contain the same fields,
+Due to the master and prerequisites (if started) are launched on the same host, the config contain the master host info,
 including:

 .. code-block:: yaml